 “In a way,” says Mack, “selling wine is still a very old-school practice.
 In this industry, there’s a lot of push, but I’m aiming to create pull, where we [can] connect with end users who have experienced our product and go to outlets—whether social or brick-and-mortar—and ask for our wines.”

-Shanika Hillocks is a freelance food and beverage writer and PR professional based in New York City.
-Her work can be found at outlets like Supercall, Edible Manhattan, and Tasting Table.
+Shanika Hillocks is the Influencer Marketing & Consumer PR Manager at E.& J. Gallo Winery and a freelance F&B and travel writer based in New York City.
+Her work can be found on outlets including Condé Nast Traveler, ChefsFeed, and VinePair.
 She can often be found exploring the NYC culinary scene, at a bar enjoying a Rye Manhattan served up, and on Instagram at @shanikahillocks.